saloon-protocol/smartcontracts/README.md

 BountyPool:

-- Update saloonWallet as function input for all functions that take it)
+- Update unstake function to check if unstake has been scheduled, if not schedule one
 - EVENTS (and small todos)

 Next version: